 Each summer, thousands of visitors to our City lakes enjoy a refreshing swim at our many swimming beaches.
-To ensure a healthy and enjoyable experience for these swimmers, the water at the public beaches is monitored by the Minneapolis Park Board (MPRB) for E. coli, bacteria that can be an indication of health risks for swimmers.
+To ensure a healthy and enjoyable experience for these swimmers, the water at the public beaches is monitored by the Minneapolis Park Board (MPRB)for E. coli, a bacteria that can be an indication of health risks for swimmers.

 Bacteria Levels Rise With Rainfall

 High bacteria levels generally occur immediately after rain events in Minneapolis.
 Here's what you should be aware of regarding bacteria levels:

 - Pick up after your Pet: Increased bacteria levels predominantly come from waterfowl and pet wastes in yards, streets and parks that wash into lakes either directly or through the storm sewers as the result of a heavy rain.

 - Avoid Swimming after a Rainfall: Elevated bacterial levels in lakes generally return to normal levels within 48 hours of a rainfall.

 - Swim Healthy: Avoid swimming if you or your child have diarrhea, to prevent the transmission of the disease.

 - Keep it Clean: Be careful to not get lake water in your mouth.
 Wash your hands before eating and after changing a diaper.
 Shower afterwards if possible.